Trump, Modi seek rapport despite friction on trade, immigration

 "If the chemistry is good, everything else gets sorted," said an Indian official.
 "The only way is up.
 How much up we go depends on the leaders.
 If they click, we go up higher."

-Five U.S. senators signed a letter to Trump expressing concern about violations of religious liberty in India, including discrimination against religious-based aid groups, and asking him to make the issue a top priority during Modi's visit.
+Five U.S. senators, four Republicans and one Democrat, signed a letter to Trump expressing concern about violations of religious liberty in India, including discrimination against religious-based aid groups, and asking him to make the issue a top priority during Modi's visit.

 The letter was signed by Republicans John Kennedy, Roy Blunt, Mike Crapo and James Lankford, and Democrat Amy Klobuchar.